H12345555/LifeExp-by-Country/README.md

 The code results in a complete suite of visualizations (density plots, boxplots, bar charts, scatterplots with trends) and statistical tests to evaluate differences in life expectancy across countries from 1957–2007.

 ## Skills Demonstrated
-Data Wrangling & Tidy Data Principles
+- Data Wrangling & Tidy Data Principles
-Filtering data by target countries
+- Filtering data by target countries
-Grouping and summarizing numeric variables
+- Grouping and summarizing numeric variables
-Using the pipe operator (%>%) to structure readable, reproducible workflows Creating derived datasets capturing summary statistics for use across visualizations
+- Using the pipe operator (%>%) to structure readable, reproducible workflows
+- Creating derived datasets capturing summary statistics for use across visualizations

-## Statistical Analysis
-Descriptive statistics: mean, median, and standard deviation Inferential statistics:
-ANOVA to test for differences in mean life expectancy across countries Interpretation of significance and confidence intervals

-## Data Visualization
+### Data Visualization
-Demonstrates advanced use of ggplot2:
+- Demonstrates advanced use of ggplot2:
-Density plots with overlaid mean/median lines
+- Density plots with overlaid mean/median lines
-Boxplots annotated with descriptive statistics Scatterplots with smoothing trends and facet wrapping Bar plots with dodge positioning
+- Boxplots annotated with descriptive statistics
+- Scatterplots with smoothing trends and facet wrapping
+- Bar plots with dodge positioning
-Unified multi-plot layouts using grid.arrange(), ideal for dashboards or reports Consistent styling (dark theme, custom labels, axis scaling)
+- Unified multi-plot layouts using grid.arrange(), ideal for dashboards or reports
+- Consistent styling (dark theme, custom labels, axis scaling)

 ## Project Structure